sunfishcode/hello-wasi-http/README.md

 This builds a component in TODO: the path.

 To run it, we'll use Wasmtime 14.0.
-We'll need to use `cargo install` rather than the usual installation instructions so that we can enable the "serve" feature.
+We'll need to use a special `cargo install` invocation rather than the usual installation instructions so that we can enable the "serve" feature.
 To install:

 ```
-$ cargo install --locked --version=14.0.0 wasmtime-cli --features=serve
+$ cargo install --locked --version=14.0.1 wasmtime-cli --features=serve
 ```

 Then, we can run `wasmtime serve` on our Wasm component: